mrmarganski/mkdoc/docs/frc/botbasics.md

 # {{ m1_1_2 }}

-> what are the major components of every robot we build?
+> What are the major components of every robot we build?
 From the Driver station to the Battery.

 ??? info "📋 Prerequisites: Before You Start"
     Ensure you have successfully completed and received mentor sign-off for the following modules: